ivanilves/lstags/README.md

 * If you don't want to create release from your PR, make it from branch containing "NORELEASE" keyword in its name.
 * If you want to prevent single commit from appearing in a changelog, please start commit message with "NORELEASE".

-#### Automatic releases are "preproduction" ones.
-They pass manual promotion :up: when we believe they are stable.

 :warning: We don't build RPMs/DEBs/etc, as we see no need for it.
 We ship `lstags` as a single binary or as a Docker container.

 ## API